 But first things first.
-How will you find these people or how do they locate you?
+How will you find these people, or how do they locate you?
 You will receive a text message or a flyer in the mail telling you that you can make money advertising with a shrink wrap on your car.
-All you have to do is drive around as usual and use your car to advertise.
+All you have to do is drive around as usual and use your vehicle for advertising.
 You may see an add-on social media or a job posting board also.

 The scammer uses the logo of a well-known company to convince you it is legit like energy drinks, Pepsi products, Nike.
 You want to check this out, so you go to the internet and look for the logo and the company.
 The company is legit, so you proceed forward.
 You believe a well-known company like these wouldn’t try to scam you because it would harm their reputation.

 The real story here is the scammer is infringing upon the rights of logo use.
 He stole that logo to convince you he is legit.
 And why wouldn’t you fall for it?
 You did what you needed to do.
 You were responsible and checked them on the internet to make sure it is a legit company.
 So you proceed forward.